terra-money/docs/docs/develop/sdks/terra-js/keys.md

 see(raw_key.accAddress)//terra1ptj88nsljjr9agx07hahu6etv43acksy2q44sd
 ```

-### MnemonicKey
+## MnemonicKey

-Mnemonic Key derives itself from the 24 words of a [ BIP-39 ](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) mnemonic as opposed to the bytes of the private key.
+A `MnemonicKey` derives itself from a 24-word  [ BIP-39 ](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) mnemonic as opposed to the bytes of a  private key.
-`MnemonicKey` has varios levels of definition:
+A `MnemonicKey` has various levels of definition:
 - Supply no arguments for the mnemonic to be randomly generated ( effectively generating a random key ).
-- Supply only a 24-words BIP-39 mnemonic to generate a corresponding key.
+- Supply only a 24-word BIP-39 mnemonic to generate a corresponding key.
-- Supply a full HD path (with a random or a particular mnenomic).
+- Supply a full HD path (using either a  random or particular mnenomic).